-Departments will identify on the published programme structure which taught modules have to be passed in order to obtain a PG Diploma.
-In many cases it will be possible to obtain the necessary credits for a PG Diploma by using dissertation credits as well as taught module credits.
+Departments will identify on the published Programme structure which taught modules have to be passed in order to obtain a PG Diploma.
+In many cases it will be possible to obtain the necessary credits for a PG Diploma by using dissertation or equivalent credits as well as taught module credits.
+Students can be considered for the award of a Distinction and Merit for an exit award.